Asqatasun/Asqatasun/Home.md

 1. push one last time your local branch on your GitHub fork,
 1. send a pull request for that branch!

-Let's see the corresponding commands for that:
+Let's see that process in details.

 ### Creating the work branch from an up-to-date version of `develop`:

-* First, switch to your local `develop` branch and update it from the official Tanaguru repository:
+First, switch to your local `develop` branch and update it from the official Tanaguru repository:

 `git checkout develop`
 `git pull upstream develop`